 Disclaimer: None of the information in this article constitutes medical advice.
 All statements are merely the opinion of the writer(s).
-We recommend that patients follow their doctor’s guidance in regard to anti-anxiety measures.
+We recommend that patients follow their doctor’s guidance in regard to anxiety.

 CalmiGo is a patented stress relief device.
-The manufacturer claims that it’s clinically proven to work, and that it “provides immediate drug-free relief in moments of anxiety, stress and panic attacks.”
+The manufacturer claims that it’s clinically proven to work, and that users can "Achieve Calm in 3 Minutes Without Side Effects."

-But is CalmiGo based on good science or are these just marketing claims?
+But is CalmiGo proven to work in research studies?
 How does it work in the body?
-How do real users rate and describe the effects of CalmiGo?
-And what retailer sells the device for the best price?
+How do real users rate and describe its effects?
+And which retailer sells the device for the best price?

-In this article we’ll answer all of these questions and more as we analyze the clinical trials on CalmiGo to give our take on whether the device is likely to be effective or if it’s a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the clinical trials on CalmiGo to give our take on whether or not the device is likely to reduce stress levels, and whether or not it's safe.

-We’ll also feature real, unsponsored CalmiGo user reviews and provide a price comparison showing what retailer sells it for the best price.
+We’ll also feature real CalmiGo customer reviews, and provide a price comparison to show what retailer sells it for the best price.

 Is CalmiGo Proven to Work?

-CalmiGo claims that their device has been tested in eight clinical trials, and to the credit of the brand, some of these trials appear to be published in legitimate, peer-reviewed journals which is the gold standard of product research.
+CalmiGo claims that their device has been tested in eight clinical trials, and to the credit of the brand, some of these trials are published in peer-reviewed journals, which is the gold standard of product research.

 Stress levels decreased by 19% in the CalmiGo group.